asanch25/StG-How-To/docs/source/dataaq.rst

 .. figure:: images/treegui.png

-   The ``treegui`` window before and after loading the definition file
+   The ``treegui`` window before and after loading the definition file.

 Unless there is some sort of error that occurs, that should be it for loading the definition file.